gowriaddepalli/gowriaddepalli/README.md

 - Agenda:

-   Building myself as a strong AI/ML Software Engineer to build innovative products in the internet (Commerce/shopping/Fashion/ Social Media) domain.
+   Building myself as a strong AI/ML Software Engineer to build innovative products in the internet domain.

 - Interests: